approach0/search-engine/README.md

 Now I am happy this goal is achieved too!
 The next step is continuously develop this project and focus on improving effectiveness and efficiency.

-For now only math-aware search is implemented, but these idea can actually be generally applied to other structural text search such as code, chemistry formula and more.

 Technically, this search engine is still based on previously existing and established fulltext search methods.
 On top of these, it adds new ideas and algorithms to handle structural content (see paper [1](https://github.com/tkhost/tkhost.github.io/raw/master/opmes/thesis-ref.pdf) and [2](https://github.com/tkhost/tkhost.github.io/raw/master/opmes/ecir2016.pdf))

+For now only math-aware search is implemented, but this idea can be generally applied to other structural text search such as code, chemistry formula and more.

 ## Documentation
 Please check out our documentation for technical details: